 Can Myopia Be Treated?

 Yes, it most definitely can!
-At Dr Hopkins, Dr Robertson-Woods & Associates, we're committed to ensuring the best possible outcome for your child’s visual and ocular health.
+At Dr. Hopkins & Associates Optometry, we're committed to ensuring the best possible outcome for your child’s visual and ocular health.
 That means using the best, most effective treatments to slow or even halt your child’s myopia progression.

 We work with you and your child to find the most suitable, convenient, and comfortable myopia treatment based on your child’s needs and lifestyle.

 It’s never too early to start treating your child’s myopia.
 Offer your child the gift of sight for the long term by finding the nearest provider to you: